 - Your health will automatically improve with the intake of nuts, fish, fruits, oats, lentils, and vegetables.
 All these keep LDL levels low and helps in cardiovascular conditions.

 - Exercising regularly is an indicator of better cholesterol levels and you also fight over-weight issues which usually cause lower HDL levels.

 - You are likely to develop cholesterol if it runs in the family.

 - Kidney and liver disease might also contribute to cholesterol levels.

 - After the age of 20, Cholesterol levels automatically rise.

 - Check your blood pressure regularly

 Did you know?
-‘Cholesterol-free’ labelled foods do not mean they have less of it or they have removed it, they are basically made up of plant based food that contain no cholesterol at all.
+‘Cholesterol-free’ labeled foods do not mean they have less of it or they have removed it, they are basically made up of plant-based food that contains no cholesterol at all.